nghttp2/nghttp2/doc/h2load.1.rst

     used for header fields after decompression.
 The ``space savings`` is calculated  by (1 - ``headers``  / ``decompressed(headers)``) *
     100. For HTTP/1.1, this is usually  0.00%, since it does not have header compression.
-For HTTP/2 and SPDY, it shows some insightful numbers. data
+For HTTP/2, it shows some insightful numbers. data
     The number of response body bytes received from the server.